A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Cross-Layer Defenses and Evaluation

-The 15 defense classes in \tabref{tab:defense} are organized around \emph{a priori} mechanism archetypes derived from foundational security and ML safety literature: (i)~training-time alignment, (ii)~adversarial hardening, (iii)~input/output classification, (iv)~pattern-based detection, (v)~execution isolation, (vi)~access control and namespace enforcement, (vii)~consensus and multi-source validation, (viii)~invariant and policy enforcement, (ix)~cryptographic authentication, (x)~behavioral anomaly detection, (xi)~interpretability-based monitoring, (xii)~supply-chain provenance verification, (xiii)~multi-model auditing, (xiv)~formal policy enforcement, and (xv)~regulatory and audit mechanisms.
-These archetypes were defined before the literature corpus was classified; the 94-paper corpus was then mapped onto them.
-Each of the 15 defense-oriented papers in the corpus was characterized along three dimensions: (1) primary mechanism, mapped to one of the archetypes above; (2) the \lasm\ layer(s) it protects; and (3) the temporality classes it addresses.
-Papers sharing the same mechanism archetype \emph{and} the same target layer were grouped into one class; papers sharing a mechanism but targeting different layers were kept separate because \lasm's layer criterion requires independent defense leverage points.
+\paragraph{A priori archetypes.} The 15 defense classes in \tabref{tab:defense} are organized around \emph{a priori} mechanism archetypes drawn from foundational security and ML safety literature: (i)~training-time alignment, (ii)~adversarial hardening, (iii)~input/output classification, (iv)~pattern-based detection, (v)~execution isolation, (vi)~access control and namespace enforcement, (vii)~consensus and multi-source validation, (viii)~invariant and policy enforcement, (ix)~cryptographic authentication, (x)~behavioral anomaly detection, (xi)~interpretability-based monitoring, (xii)~supply-chain provenance verification, (xiii)~multi-model auditing, (xiv)~formal policy enforcement, and (xv)~regulatory and audit mechanisms.
+The archetypes were defined \emph{before} the corpus was classified, so the empirical mapping is post-hoc; this guards against the failure mode where a taxonomy is reverse-engineered to match the works in front of the author.

+\paragraph{Mapping procedure.} Each of the 15 defense-oriented papers was characterized along three dimensions: (1) primary mechanism, mapped to one of the archetypes; (2) the \lasm\ layer(s) it protects; and (3) the temporality classes it addresses.
+Papers sharing the same archetype \emph{and} the same target layer were grouped into one class; papers sharing a mechanism but targeting different layers were kept separate because \lasm's layer criterion requires independent defense leverage points (Theorem~\ref{thm:nontrans}, Appendix~\ref{app:proof}).
 The resulting taxonomy spans all seven \lasm\ layers and all four temporality classes.

-The fact that the archetype count and the defense-paper count are both 15 is coincidental: the archetypes were sized to isolate distinct control leverage points, and the corpus happened to contain one representative paper per archetype.
-A larger corpus would assign multiple papers to each archetype, not introduce new archetypes.
+\paragraph{Coincidence between archetype count and corpus count.} The fact that the archetype count and the defense-paper count are both 15 is coincidental: the archetypes were sized to isolate distinct control leverage points, and the surveyed corpus happened to contain one representative paper per archetype.
+A larger corpus would assign multiple papers to each archetype, not introduce new ones.

-\subsection{Input Sanitization and Output Filtering (L1, L4)}
+\subsubsection{Input Sanitization and Output Filtering (L1, L4)}

 Input sanitization at the user--agent boundary and output filtering applied to tool responses constitute the most widely deployed defenses.
 Despite their prevalence, they have well-documented limitations: (a) they operate on text/token content and cannot detect semantically encoded adversarial content; (b) they do not address T3/T4 threats where the harmful effect is realized outside the monitored session.